 6. Meet friends

 Surprise them with arranging a meeting or inviting them over tea or just join them.
 The more you spend time with real people in real life, the more you stay away from social media.
+This has been proved to be one of the best ways to stop social media addiction.

 7. Promise Yourself Not to Check Phone In a Meeting